-Looking for a new plant to add to your plant collection?
-Crinkle leaf plants are easy-to-care-for, unique looking succulents that make excellent additions to any home or office.
+Looking for a new plant to add to your collection?
+Crinkle leaf plants (Adromischus cristatus) are easy-to-care-for, unique-looking succulents that make excellent additions to any home or office.

-Crinkle leaf plants, also commonly referred to as key lime pie plants, are a slow-growing succulent from the Crassulaceae family.
-They are characterized by fleshy, triangular-shaped leaves that grow upwards out of a central base, and are 'crinkled' at the top, which led to the plant's common name.
-The leaves of the crinkle leaf plant are also covered in tiny hairs which gives them a fuzzy appearance.
+Also commonly referred to as key lime pie plants, these succulents are small and slow growers.
+They are characterized by fleshy, triangular, gray-green leaves that grow upward out of a central base and are "crinkled" at the top—hence the plant's common name.
+The leaves of the crinkle leaf plant are also covered in tiny hairs, giving them a fuzzy appearance.
 The plant typically blooms in the spring on a tall stem with small, tubular, reddish-white flowers.
 The succulent is best planted in the spring, though houseplants typically can be started at any point.

 |Botanical Name||Adromischus cristatus|